 - (1) The Board and Department of Public Safety Standards and Training requires 8 hours per year, 24 hours over a 3 year period of training from either the "firearms" or "use of force" subject areas.
 Each agency subject to this Plan shall require that a minimum of 4 hours per year, 12 hours over a 3 year period, of that training be on the use of force.
 The training must include education on the agency's use of force policy.
 This training may also include, but is not limited to:

-- a.
-Defensive Tactics.
+- (a) Defensive Tactics.

-- b.
-Tactical Shooting.
+- (b) Tactical Shooting.

-- c.
-SWAT training.
+- (c) SWAT Training.

-- d.
-Use of force in making an arrest.
+- (d) Use of force in making an arrest.

-- e.
-Use of non-lethal force.
+- (e) Use of less-lethal Weaponry.